k2-fsa/sherpa/docs/source/offline_asr/conformer/index.rst

-Conformer Transducer based non-streaming ASR
+Conformer transducer based non-streaming ASR
 ============================================

 This page describes how to use `sherpa`_ for non-streaming ASR based on `Conformer`_ `transducer`_.

-We use pre-trained models from the following datasets for demonstration:
+We use pre-trained models using the following datasets for demonstration:

   - `aishell`_
   - `LibriSpeech`_